serge-m/serge-m.github.io/content/2020-04-21-parameters-parsing-for-python-applications.rst

-:date: 2020-04-21 19:00:00
+---
+date: "2020-04-21 19:00:00"

-:title: Parameters parsing for python applications
+title: "Parameters parsing for python applications"

-:author: SergeM

-:slug: parameters-parsing-for-python-applications
+author: "SergeM"
+slug: "parameters-parsing-for-python-applications"
+aliases: [/parameters-parsing-for-python-applications.html]

-:tags: python, argparse, click, fire, useful
+tags: [python, argparse, click, fire, useful]
+---

 command line arguments is a standard and one of the most common ways to pass parameters to a python script.
 There exist a list of python libraries that help with that task.
 Here I am going to list some of them.